-Open Work is a daily (or twice-weekly for middle school) opportunity for children to engage in self-initiated work with a range of materials.
+Open Work is a daily (or twice-weekly for 6th – 8th graders) opportunity for pre-k through 5th grade children to engage in self-initiated work with a range of materials.
 Open Work is an important part of our academic program enabling students to exercise choice and take ownership over their work.
 As children make choices and decisions fueled by their most pressing interests it is easier for them to work through the challenges that come up during their explorations.
 Motivated by their passions or curiosity, children are most eager to try and try again.
 This experience with things “not going right” the first time helps them in other times throughout their school day as they tackle new ideas with their teachers.
 Through extended experience with those open-ended materials, the children’s work develops in complex and often surprising ways.
 They move fluidly between materials and activities, finding opportunities to work independently or with peers.
 Most important, children experience the satisfaction of making their own choices and following their own ideas.
 The explorations and creations of Open Work in the early childhood classrooms set the stage for continued self-initiated work throughout the Lower School, as children acquire the ability to manage more complicated projects.
 Encouraged to share their ideas with classmates, they become increasingly comfortable giving and receiving feedback and reflecting on their own work.

 Labs, ten-session mixed-age mini-courses focused on topics and interests like tinkering, insects, sculpture, and newspaper are available two times a year to children ages 5-10.
 These are teacher-led sessions that serve as models for children as they bring ideas and skills that they’ve learned in Labs back to their classrooms.